yuki-yoshida/JAIST/TOSCA/ReadMe.md

  - Since there is a ready requirement in the next state, the next rule should be R02.

 ### Step 2-5: Split the current case into cases which collectively cover the current case and the next state of one of the split cases matches to LHS of the current rule.
- - Since LHS of R02 requires a node corresponding to the waiting requirement, the current case should be split into following cases:
+ - Since LHS of R02 requires a node corresponding to the waiting requirement, the current case should be split into following three cases:
   - Case 2-1: The node corresponding to the requirement is initial => the goal holds because `inv-ifNDInitialThenRQUnboundReady(S)` reduces to false.
   - Case 2-2: The node corresponding to the requirement is created => the goal holds because `cont(SS)` reduces to true because R02 is available to the next state.
   - Case 2-3: The node corresponding to the requirement is started => the goal holds because `inv-ifNDStartedThenRQReady(S)` reduces to false.